ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 This *README.txt* says your first step is to get some DICOM data and put it in a Gzipped TAR archive at *data/raw.tar.gz*.
 Like I mentioned, the data has already been collected.
 It's even TAR-ed and Gzipped.
 Hit "q" to get out of *README.txt* and get the data with this command::

-  $ curl http://www.princeton.edu/ntblab/resources/0608101_conatt02.tar.gz > data/raw.tar.gz
+  $ curl -u ntblab http://www.princeton.edu/ntblab/resources/0608101_conatt02.tar.gz > data/raw.tar.gz

+It will prompt you to enter a password; email ntblab@princeton.edu to request access to this data.

 **Summary**::

   $ ./scaffold 0608101_conatt02
   $ cd subjects/0608101_conatt02
   $ less README.txt
-  $ curl http://www.princeton.edu/ntblab/resources/0608101_conatt02.tar.gz > data/raw.tar.gz
+  $ curl -u ntblab http://www.princeton.edu/ntblab/resources/0608101_conatt02.tar.gz > data/raw.tar.gz

 Preparing your data for analysis